influxdata/influxdb-observability/jaeger-query-plugin/README.md

 **This is experimental software**

-> If you are looking for the legacy Jaeger plugin for InfluxDB v1/v2, see the [legacy repository/branch](https://github.com/influxdata/jaeger-influxdb/tree/legacy).
+> If you are looking for the legacy Jaeger plugin for InfluxDB v1/v2, see the [legacy jaeger-influxdb repository](https://github.com/influxdata/jaeger-influxdb).

 This storage plugin supports [InfluxDB/IOx](https://github.com/influxdata/influxdb_iox), a high-performance, scalable, time-series storage engine.
 The plugin enables querying InfluxDB via the Jaeger UI.